 the Roman Catholic Church’s problems with homosexuality.

 One other Gnostic belief

-was that all religions are really the same one.
+was that all religions are the same.
 In Egypt there were two popular

 festivals that celebrated the births of two deities on the same day.
 One was